DeoTalix/scrapers/avito/README.md

 ## webbot py

 webbot.py is a source code clone from [here](https://github.com/nateshmbhat/webbot).
 Thanks to this guy.
-File was modified to define another `driverpath` for your driver to overcome some issues with pyinstaller, also logg output made less verbose.
+File was modified to define another `driverpath` for your webdriver to overcome some issues with pyinstaller, also logg output made less verbose.

 ## avito_scraper.py